hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye.md

 have never tried to conceal my bias for Mr.
 Tilak.
 Nor will the reader — Moderate or
-Extremist, Brahmin or Non-Brahmin, Indian or European — except me to do so.
+Extremist, Brahmin or Non-Brahmin, Indian or European — expect me to do so.
 I have however, to the best of my ability, scrupulous- ly adhered to truth.
-Not being closely identi- fied with party principles, personalities and prejudices, I can claim to have judged Mr.
+Not being closely identified with party principles, personalities and prejudices, I can claim to have judged Mr.
 Tilak's opponents sympathetically.
-I have as great a regard for Ranade as for Vishnu- shastri Chiploonkar ; and if in the following pages the reader finds any lapses from the standard of fair criticism set by me, he should unhesitatingly attribute them rather
+I have as great a regard for Ranade as for Vishnushastri Chiploonkar ; and if in the following pages the reader finds any lapses from the standard of fair criticism set by me, he should unhesitatingly attribute them rather